V-Sekai/manuals/decisions/20230502-add-iree-to-godot-engine-for-image-superresolution.md

-# Adding IREE to Godot Engine for Image Superresolution
+# Accepted: Adding IREE to Godot Engine for Image Superresolution

 ### Metadata